Illustration of two skinny guys confused about how many workouts to do per week.

 That’s because a vigorous workout can stimulate 2–4 days of muscle growth.
 That means as long as you train your muscles every few days, you can keep them growing all week long.

 There’s some nuance to it, though.
 People who train more days per week tend to do more total exercises and sets.
 That matters.
-If the guy doing a 5-day Bro Split puts in more work—more volume—that might shift the muscle-building advantage his way (systematic review).
+If the guy doing a 5-day Bro Split does more volume—more sets per muscle per week—that might shift the muscle-building advantage his way (systematic review).

 How Many Sets Should You Do Per Muscle Per Week?